 The ability to settle on good instinct decisions and the talent for solid judgment skills is estimated to climb the list to grab the seventh spot before the end of 2020.

-This isn’t astonishing considering the sheer volume of data that companies have, and the increasing demands for workers who can filter through the numbers, find noteworthy experiences and use several data to advise business techniques and decisions.
+This isn’t astonishing considering the sheer volume of data that companies have, and the increasing demands for workers who can filter through the numbers, find noteworthy experiences, and use data to advise business techniques and decisions.

 6. Emotional intelligence